Demon-of-Asgard/Demon-of-Asgard/README.md

 ## Manu George

-Hi...
+Hi I am Manu

-I am Manu George.
+Currently I am working as a algorithm/software developer at [Praanatech](https://www.praanatech.com/)

 <!--
 **Demon-of-Asgard/Demon-of-Asgard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.